TeamMonumenta/scripted-quests/README.md

 prerequisites:
 - check\_scores - Checks one or more scoreboard values for the player
+- check\_tags - Checks if the player has (or must not have) specific scoreboard tags
 - items\_in\_inventory - Checks that the player is carrying the specified items
 - location - Checks that the player is within an area